JagritiKirti/java-challenge/alj-java-challenge-master/readme.md

 #### Your experience in Java

-Please let us know more about your Java experience in a few sentences.
-For example:
+Please let us know more about your Java experience in a few sentences:

-- I have 3 years experience in Java and I started to use Spring Boot from last year
+- I have 6+ years experience as a Java backend developer
-- I'm a beginner and just recently learned Spring Boot
-- I know Spring Boot very well and have been using it for many years
+- I have developed effective Rest APIs using Spring Boot for different applications
+- Developed effective Rest APIs using Spring Boot for different applications
+- Effectively conducted Test Driven Development (TDD) using Junit, and Mockito

+### Instruction to start the Application ###
+- Tomcat Port has been changed to 8082, So please change the port while starting Swagger/H2 while testing.
+- Use User/pass => admin/adminpassword as authentication credential to generate Bearer Token.
+  Authorize your endpoints by clicking Authenticate button in Swagger UI and pass the API Key : Bearer <generated token>